Linkfor vs Branch.io

 Branch Essentials starts at ~$59+/mo and scales with monthly active users.
 Linkfor Pro is $1/mo flat and includes deep-link primitives (AASA + assetlinks.json, UA routing) along with a Notion site and branded redirects on the same domain.

 The trade-off is honest: Linkfor doesn't do deferred deep linking or install attribution.
 If you need those, Branch is the right pick.
-If you only need "open in app when installed, otherwise web," see the home-page consolidation table.
+If you only need open-in-app-when-installed, see the home-page consolidation table.

 When to pick Branch.io